Let’s Speak Better

 When we speak to one another, there’s a transfer of energy.

 Even if someone is angry but wears a smile while talking, we can tell they are angry.
-The eyes and body language say more than words.
-So, even if we think we’re being crafty by saying nothing is wrong while wearing a smile, but inside you are seething, the other person will know it.
-That isn’t fair to you or the other person to keep what you’re feeling inside.
-I know fear makes us do these things to protect ourselves or avoid confrontation.
-It’s a suitable defense mechanism in theory, but it doesn’t help anyone.
+Eyes and body language say more than words.
+So, if we think we’re being crafty by saying nothing is wrong while wearing a smile, but inside we’re seething, someone else will know.
+It isn’t fair to you or the other person to keep what you’re feeling inside.

 The trick is learning how to control our emotions so that we can speak nicely without anger churning inside.
 And believe me, I know that sometimes our buttons get pushed, and anger and adrenaline flood us.
 We yell and get nasty.
 When that occurs, we speak to win, not to discuss.